 The main product from dairy cattle is milk.
 Cheese, butter, ice cream, yogurt, sour cream and cream cheese are just a few of the products made from milk.
 Dairy cattle are bred for their ability to produce large quantities of milk.

-Cows are herbivores, meaning their diet consists of plant material, and have four separate stomach compartments.
+Cows are herbivores, meaning their diet consists of plant material.
+They have four separate stomach compartments.
 These compartments are called the rumen (first stomach compartment), the reticulum, omasum and abomasum.
 The average dairy cow eats approximately 29 kg of feed every day, and will drink between 80 to 180 litres of water.
 The feed may include grass, clover and alfalfa, hay, ground barley, oats, corn and soybeans.
 In order to produce milk, a cow has to give birth to a calf.
 These calves usually weigh about 40 kg. and are separated from their mother shortly after birth.

 By law, all dairy animals in Canada must be identified by a National Livestock Identification for Dairy (NLID) ear tag.
 This enables the origin and destination to be traced so the nation's livestock industry and public health can be protected.